DeerHide/jira-toolkit/docs/CLOUD.md

 - **Number fields**: Converted to integer or float based on value
 - **Date fields**: Converted to ISO 8601 format (`YYYY-MM-DD`) for Jira API
 - **Select fields**: Passed through as string (must match allowed values in Jira)
+- **Any fields**: Passed through as-is without any transformation or validation

 **Example Mapping:**